Purdue-CS193/homework-0-SeanR104/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-## Very Cool Header 1

-this is a test to see how it will appear on the website

 ```markdown
 Syntax highlighted code block